asereware/Asereware.SpreadsheetLight/README.md

 # Asereware.SpreadsheetLight
-A new version of SpreadsheetLight from  original Copyright (c) 2011 Vincent Tan Wai Lip version, but with support for DocumentFormat.OpenXml v3.11.
+A new version of SpreadsheetLight from  original Copyright (c) 2011 Vincent Tan Wai Lip version, but with support for DocumentFormat.OpenXml.

 https://spreadsheetlight.com